 Living Like Digital Natives

-Next time, we’ll explore more deeply the impact artificial intelligence will have on the home.
+Next time, we explore more deeply the impact artificial intelligence has on the home, now and in the future.
 In the meantime, if want to learn more about technology and automation, or you’d like a referral to a few vendors who can help turn your Fort Lauderdale, Oakland Park, or Wilton Manors home into something even Bill Gates may envy, let’s talk…

 Gary Lanham Group at Coldwell Banker Residential Real Estate is a boutique real estate organization offering sales, leasing, and brokerage services to the Greater Fort Lauderdale area.
 A listings agent matches home sellers with buyers and tenants with landlords.
 While Broward County is our universe, we focus on Coral Ridge Country Club, Oakland Park, Wilton Manors, Pompano Beach, and the surrounding areas.
 Call us today at (954) 695-6518 or visit www.GaryLanhamGroup.com.